medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 ## Step 4: Deploy to Railway

-In this section, you’ll create the PostgreSQL and Redis databases first, then deploy the Medusa backend and worker, both from the GitHub repository.
+In this section, you’ll create the PostgreSQL and Redis databases first, then deploy two instances of the Medusa backend: one having a `server` runtime mode, and another having a `worker` runtime mode.

 ### Create the PostgreSQL Database